DelSkayn/toyjs/README.md

  - `dump_ast` which dumps the generated abstract syntax tree
  - `dump_bytecode` which dumps bytecode to be executed by the vm.
  - `toyjs_test` a tool to run the `test262` tests on the interpreter

+# WASM
+The interpreter also compiles to wasm!

+You can play around with a simple REPL in your browser [here](https://delskayn.github.io/toyjs/).

 ## Crates
 The toyjs interpreter consists of various crates.